Snapping and Switching of Elastic Arches with Patterned Preferred Curvature: Snapping of centrally stimulated arch

 At the start of the experiment, the high horizontal line intersects only in pure buckling modes, and the arch is pre-buckled in the fundamental mode ($i=0$).
 As stimulation increases, the line descends and the solution ``slides'' down the left or right tail of the $f_0$ divergence, depending on whether the initial state accords (left) or opposes (right) the new preferred curvature.
 According preferred curvature reduces the required compressive force, ultimately placing the arch in tension.
 Conversely, opposing $\kb$ increases the compressive force, until the solution eventually reaches the (unsplit) spike at $f_1$ ($\ak=21.52\sqrt{\epsilon})$, where it encounters a bifurcation and the arch becomes linearly unstable to growth of $\theta_1(s)$, and snaps to the stable ``down'' configuration at the same compression.
 This simple analysis thus predicts arch morphology, snapping threshold and snapping mode.
-We find that all these predictions agree well with our experiment, and, at $\epsilon=1.2\%$, essentially perfectly with our fully non-linear discrete-rod numerics and with only minor disagreements at higher compressions (Fig.\ S7).
+We find that all these predictions agree well with our experiment, and, at $\epsilon=1.2\%$, essentially perfectly with our fully non-linear discrete-rod numerics and with only minor disagreements at higher compressions (Fig.\ S4).
+We note that our experimental system experiences minor length changes during stimulation due to changes in compressive force, App.\ \ref{app: compression}, which can be extracted from arch profiles and are reported as minor $\e$-variations in Supplementary Movies.
+However, the arch is sufficiently slender that our inextensible model nevertheless provides excellent agreement.